 Using evidence-based medicine, JAMAevidence "helps decision makers identify the best available evidence by providing guides to the systematic consideration of the validity, importance, and applicability of claims about the assessment of health problems and the outcomes of health care."
-Access Note: Mobile access is available.
-Access is limited; users must self-register (free) username and password.
+Access Note: Mobile access is available, but requires users to self-register (free) username and password.

 Publication Date: 2019-05-06